 Measure acts by the opportunity cost of what is lost as well as by what is gained.

 When told to make a choice from only two options, ask for a third.

 Remember that you always have the choice to walk away from jobs, false friends, business offers, bad mentors and bad habits.

-Set your goals based on where you want to be in 10 months, 10 years, and 30 years from now.
+Set your goals based on where you want to be in 10 months and 10 years.
 If a decision doesn’t get you closer to those goals (finished education, happy marriage, health family, financial strength, physical health), don’t do it.

 Those calling you selfish for saying “no” are typically selfish people themselves.
 Those demanding your time, money and help often do so because they are too selfish to do it themselves.

 Those making you the most afraid likely have the most to gain by promoting it.

 Those who say that others have too much would have much more if they spent as much effort working as they did plotting to take.

 The right to free speech is not limited by the desire of others to never be offended or challenged.